paumurl/ChatUPM/README.md

 ```
 This will launch the ChatUPM locally hosted website in localhost:5000.

+The ``requirements.txt`` file is also provided as an alternative to the pipenv management.

 ## Usage
 ChatUPM is designed to provide you with quick and accurate information about the student regulations at UPM.
 Simply start a conversation with the chatbot and ask your questions.
 It will understand and respond accordingly.